turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 As this is such a low-level element of the particle system, there is little in the way of helpers, with design of the update method intended to match the cgfx shader technique.

-.. note :: Field is optional, if not present then tracking of particles on the CPU for the ParticleSystem will be disabled.
+.. note :: Method is optional, if not present then tracking of particles on the CPU for the ParticleSystem will be disabled.

 **Parameters**